 3.2.2 Sequence filtration by length

 In the raw sequence data generated with Primer ID technology, the sequence with forward primer in the 5’ end should be full length to cover the known pattern of information blocks at the 3’ end.
-On the other hand, the sequences that start with information blocks at 5’ end, followed by reverse primer can end anywhere and user has option to filter the reverse sequence with defined sequence length supplied in gene file.
+On the other hand, the sequences that start with information blocks at 5’ end, followed by reverse primer can end anywhere and, thus, the user has the option to filter the reverse sequence with defined sequence length supplied in gene file.

 The sequences are, then, filtered with their length.
 Forward sequences lower than full length are discarded whereas reverse sequences lower than user-defined length are discarded (Figure 3.4 in green color).